roughnecks/ffetcher/README.md

 A word filter allows specific terms to be silently blocked.
 If any of the configured words appears in an article's body or its link, the article is dropped without being posted.
 This makes it easy to mute specific accounts, topics or domains across all feeds at once.

+A language filter allows only articles written in the configured languages to be posted.
+Language detection is automatic and based on the article text.

 ffetcher is careful not to hammer feed servers: there is a configurable delay between consecutive feed downloads, and a custom User-Agent string identifies the bot to server administrators.

 ---